MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/voice-routing/view-information-about-individual-sip-trunks.md

 In Skype for Business Server, multiple trunks can be assigned to a single PSTN gateway; this means that gateways and trunks are not one and the same, and that administrators must use the [Get-CsTrunk](https://docs.microsoft.com/en-us/powershell/module/skype/Get-CsTrunk) cmdlet to view information about an individual SIP trunk.

 The Get-CsTrunk cmdlet can be run either from the  Skype for Business Server Management Shell or from a remote session of Windows PowerShell.
-For details about using remote Windows PowerShell to connect to Lync Server, see the Lync Server Windows PowerShell blog article "Quick Start: Managing Microsoft Lync Server 2010 Using Remote PowerShell" at http://go.microsoft.com/fwlink/p/?linkId=255876.
-(REPLACE LINK?)

 **To view information for all your SIP trunks**